Lights, Camera, Action: The Expansive Universe of International Film Schools and Their Bespoke Alternatives

 1. Can watching Netflix really count as homework for film students?

 Yes!
-When analyzed properly, films and TV shows can be great study tools for learning storytelling, cinematography, and character development.
-Just make sure you’re actually studying—not just binge-watching your favorite comfort show.
+When examined in detail properly, films and TV shows can be great study tools for learning video marketing, cinematography, and character development.
+Just ensure you’re actually studying—not just binge-watching your favorite comfort show.

 2. What’s the best way to make microwave popcorn for movie night?